thestillheron/battleship-calibration/README.md

 # Coding Challenge - Turret Calibration

+## Run Instructions

+Ensure you have the following dependencies installed:

+* .Net 8 SDK
+* NodeJS v20

+Then carry out the following instructions on a command line

+1. Navigate to the frontend directory and run `npm install`
+1. Then run `npm start`
+1. In a separate command line window navigate to the backend directory
+1. Run `dotnet test` to see the unit tests and subcutaneous tests pass
+1. Run `dotnet run --project TheStillHeron.BattleshipCalibration.Api/TheStillHeron.BattleshipCalibration.Api.csproj`
+1. Note that for the above command, if you are in a windows environment the slashes may be reversed
+1. Note that the frontend should be running on port 3000 and the backend should be running on port 5242.
+They may default to other ports if you already have applications using those ports.
+The frontend relies on port 5242, so please make sure that's available.
+1. Navigate to http://localhost:3000 (NOT https) to view the solution.

 ## Notes

 The code in [SubcutaneousTest.cs](./TheStillHeron.BattleshipCalibration.Api.Test/TestWebApplicationFactory.cs) is my own code, but I didn't hand-write it for this code challenge.
 It's one of several snippets I keep on hand.
 I would consider it overkill for a project of this size, but because I had the snippet at hand I didn't mind spending the "effort" to implement subcutaneous testing for this project.
 I have trimmed it down from the full implementation to just what I need for this challenge.